krh5058/cfg_datatool/ReadMe.txt

 - Developed on 1680x1050 resolution screen
 	- Positioned bottom of window at 15% total screen height from bottom of screen
 	- Positioned total height of window to be 85% total screen height
-- Use of features
-	- Pupil, for quality checking purposes
-		- Pupil checkbox changes XY plot axes and moves X and Y plotting to one axis, pupil to other (previously Y).
-		- However, UI is not stalled when errors occur.
-Will need to debug.
 - Need platform specs from client
 	- version -java
 		Java 1.6.0_17-b04 with Sun Microsystems Inc. Java HotSpot(TM) Client VM mixed mode